Im-Rises/CMake-Cpp-Library-Example/README.md

 This is a simple example of a C++ library that can be built with CMake.

-All the examples are made to be compiled with CMake for Windows, Linux and MacOS, except for some like PThreads that are only available on Linux.
+All the examples are made to be compiled with CMake for Windows, Linux and macOS, except for some like PThreads that are only available on Linux.

 Each directory contains a CMakeLists.txt file that is used to build the library, the complete explanation are in the README.md file of each directory.